Fly!

 I named this chapter of the book as "Fly", because flying is probably one of the most amazing and spiritual dreams of humans that has come to reality, and computers are one of the most important components of the flying-machines we have today.
 Humans could never land on moon without computers.

-I would like to start this chapter by mentioning two of the most ambitious companies, created by the American multi-billionaire entrepreneur, Elon Musk, at the time this book is written.
+I would like to start this chapter by mentioning two of the most ambitious companies, created by the American multi-billionaire entrepreneur, Elon Musk (Good to know, he was initially a computer programmer!), at the time this book is written.
 Tesla and SpaceX, are companies that are producing cyberphysical products, one is building self-driving cars and the other is building rockets, aiming to make humans multi-planetary species.

 It's too risky for an already giant business to switch and explore new ways of building things.
 When companies grow, they start to become heavily beurocratical, which slows things down by a lot.
+That also makes sense, because, as your business grows, taking giant risks will also become more dangerous.
 That's why startups are so fast, they are small, and there is plenty of room for making mistakes.
-SpaceX didn't have all those boring stuff, it only had a few bright-minded people, exploring new ways of building rockets, without being scared too much of the outcomes.
+SpaceX didn't have all those boring stuff, it only had a few bright-minded people, exploring new ways of building rockets, without being scared too much of the failures.

 Life in a Newtonian world